 We are accepting mail-ins!
 The base rate is $60+SH for a flash.
 Only $40+SH if you already bought a key.
-Please email us if you would like to do a mail-in.
+Please contact us if you would like to do a mail-in.

 If you have already got everything set up, you canPurchase A License Key (If you would like to do a bulk order please contact us before purchasing, we may be able to give you a discount.)

 - If you are getting errors saying a DLL is missing please install the following Microsoft Redistributable (it is also packaged with the DeMux download as "vcredist_x64.exe"):

 Microsoft Visual C++ 2012 Rev4

 Please make sure you are installing the 64-bit version by selecting it in the menu that comes up when you click "Download".